spacekookie/rfcs/0000_std_path_utilities.md

 **`Path::relative_to` and `Path::absolute`**

-`Path` would also gain two more functions for computing relative paths to a provided one, as well as the absolute base path for any given relative one.
+`Path` would also gain two more functions for computing relative paths to a base one, as well as the absolute base path for any given relative one.
 These functions would require the current working directory (CWD) to be available.
 Although in cases where `Path::starts_with` is true, `relative_to` would not require it.

 # Reference-level explanation